Below are some tips, tricks, and products that have helped me through losing my religion.

 Blackout Poetry has also been very therapeutic for me.
 Some use the Bible, which might make some very uncomfortable, yet any book you’ve found to be toxic such as the Left Behind Books, True Love Waits, or anything written by James Dobson will work.
 An excellent place to find such book is your local thrift store.
 This serves two purposes.
 One, you’ll get one more poisonous book off the streets, and Two, a brand new canvas for your poetry.
 Colored sharpies are a must have for this artform.

-Lastly, I recommend Kim Kran’s ‘The Wild Unknown Journal‘.
+Lastly, I recommend Kim Kran’s ‘The Wild Unknown Journal‘ and the companion Wild Unknown tarot deck.
 This journal is beautiful and is geared toward a more creative expression of self discovery.
 It is magical, colorful, and waiting for you to make it your own.
+The tarot deck is equally beautiful and is a beginner-friendly way to learn the tarot, which is an excellent tool to develop stunted intuition.

 Exercise is so important when navigating through the process of losing your religion.
 It was interesting to me that the more the religion fell away, the more in touch I was with my own body.
 I began to really value taking care of myself physically.
 Exercise was one positive action I could take everyday that would accomplish so many objectives.
 Not only does exercise help you deal with anxiety, stress, and depression, it also is vital to living a well balanced whole life.